Gremlins 2: The New Batch: Plotting

-At one point in the film, Dante attempted to involve his audience in the story by making it seem as if the gremlins had taken control of the theatre where Gremlins 2: The New Batch was showing.
-The filmstrip appears to be broken by the gremlins, who then engage in shadow puppetry over a white screen before replacing the reel with the vintage nudie film Volleyball Holiday.
-Hulk Hogan then makes a cameo appearance as an audience member and intimidates the gremlins into running the rest of Gremlins 2: The New Batch.
-This joke was inspired by a similar stunt in William Castle's film The Tingler (1959).
+At one point in the film, Dante attempted to involve his audience in the story by making it seem as if the gremlins had taken control of a movie theater where the film is being shown.
+In the scene, the theater's projector becomes sabotaged by the gremlins, who then engage in shadow puppetry over the blank projection screen before showing the vintage nudie film Volleyball Holiday in their origin film's place.
+Hulk Hogan, who is in attendance in the auditorium in a cameo appearance, intimidates the gremlins into running the rest of the film.
+This joke was inspired by a similar stunt in William Castle's The Tingler (1959).
 The studio feared that people might leave the theatre if they thought the film had broken; Dante therefore secured the inclusion of the sequence by assembling some people for a preview of the film.
 When the scene was shown, the real-life audience found it enjoyable and stayed in the theatre.
-Dante later described this scene as one of the most widely enjoyed jokes in Gremlins 2.
+Dante later described this scene as one of the most widely enjoyed jokes in the film.

-When the film made its debut on home video, the filmmakers replaced the scene to make it seem as if the viewer's VCR had been broken by the gremlins.
+When the film made its debut on home video, the theatrical version was kept intact for the laserdisc release, but for the VHS release the filmmakers replaced the scene to make it seem as if the viewer's VCR had been sabotaged by the gremlins.
 In this version, the gremlins do their shadow puppetry over white noise before changing the VCR's channels.
-Their antics stop at a broadcast of Chisum, where John Wayne forces the gremlins into continuing the film, although voice impersonation was needed since Wayne had been dead since 1979; actor Chad Everett was recommended by Wayne's son Patrick Wayne.
-Notably, a clip from Falling Hare, a film released in 1943 featuring Bugs Bunny and a gremlin, appears in this version.
+Their antics stop at a broadcast of Chisum, where John Wayne forces the gremlins into continuing the film, although voice impersonation was needed due to Wayne's passing in 1979; actor Chad Everett was recommended by Wayne's son, Patrick Wayne.
+Notably, a clip from Falling Hare, a 1943 animated short featuring Bugs Bunny and a gremlin, appears in this version.
 Also featured is a clip of the opening titles of the KTHV local newscast at the time in Little Rock, Arkansas.
-These sequences occur in lieu of the Hulk Hogan sequence which also featured Paul Bartel; home video audiences would not see these sequences until the DVD and Blu-ray releases (which includes the reworked VHS scene as a bonus feature).
+These sequences occur in lieu of the Hulk Hogan sequence which also featured Paul Bartel.
+The later DVD and Blu-ray releases include the reworked VHS scene as a bonus feature.

-The original version of the film was longer, but executive producer Steven Spielberg claimed that there were too many gremlins, and several scenes were cut as a result.
-One deleted scene portrayed three of the main gremlins, Daffy, Lenny, and George, sneaking into television host Grandpa Fred's studio and "helping" him host, acting on the premise that Grandpa Fred's show was intended to be scary (though this scene was later included in the tie-in novel).
+The original version of the film was longer, but executive producer Steven Spielberg claimed that there were too many gremlins and several scenes were cut as a result.
+One deleted scene portrayed three of the main gremlins, Daffy, Lenny and George, sneaking into television host Grandpa Fred's studio and "helping" him host, acting on the premise that Grandpa Fred's show was intended to be scary (though this scene was later included in the tie-in novel).